A simple recipe that combines buttermilk and sourdough for a tangy sandwich loaf. You’ll love this soft bread.

 Instructions

-- Combine the flour, brown sugar, buttermilk, butter and starter in a large mixing bowl by mixing until a sticky dough is formed.
-Cover with a clean tea towel and allow to rest on the counter about 30 minutes.
+- Mix the dough and autolyze.
+Combine the flour, brown sugar, buttermilk, melted butter (or oil), and sourdough starter in a large mixing bowl.
+Then, stir until a sticky dough forms.
+Cover the bowl with a clean tea towel and rest on the counter for 30 minutes.
+This rest period, autolyze, allows the flour to hydrate fully and helps improve the dough’s texture.

-- Turn the dough out onto a clean surface and stretch into a long rectangle about 9 inches x 18 inches.
-Tuck the corners in and start rolling the dough into a log.
-Tuck the ends under and pinch the side and bottom seams.
-Place the the loaf into a greased loaf pan and cover with greased plastic wrap.
+- Shape the dough.
+Turn the dough onto a clean surface and gently stretch it into a rectangle, approximately 9 inches by 18 inches.
+Then, fold the corners inward and roll the dough tightly into a log.
+Next, tuck the ends under and pinch the seams along the side and bottom to seal the loaf.
+Transfer the dough to a greased loaf pan, seam side down.
+Cover the loaf with greased plastic wrap.

-- Place loaf in a warm place and allow to rise again, for 3-4 hours, or until the dough has risen 1-2 inches above the top of your loaf pan.
-Towards the end of the rising time, preheat your oven to 350 degrees with the rack in the center.
+- Second rise.
+Let the dough rise again in a warm place for 3-4 hours or until it rises 1-2 inches above the edge of the loaf pan, forming a dome shape.
+Towards the end of this rising time, preheat your oven to 350°F with the rack in the center.

 Notes